 In the beginning, breaking this habit may be tough and you may give into your cravings more often than you’d like.
 Try dividing comfort foods into small portions.
 For example, reach for a snack-sized chocolate bar rather than a full-sized one.
 Better yet, if you have a chocolate craving, reach for a square of dark chocolate.
 Eat one, and have the strength to walk away.

 As I said, there will be times when you give into the craving.
 Don’t think of this as a personal failure but as an opportunity to improve yourself.
 When you label yourself as a failure, you’ll only provide yourself with the negative emotions that trigger an episode of emotional eating.

 *With all your goals and intentions take the moment of time that it takes to hold them in silent prayer for yourself.
-For everyone that will be joining me with a DAMY Health Online Program in 2014 I look forward to our journey of self realization together.
+For everyone that will be joining me with a DAMY Health Online Program this year I look forward to our journey of self realization together.